Understanding Jawline Sagging: The Relationship Between Genetics and Ageing

 Minimally Invasive Treatments

-Modern non-surgical treatments can offer subtle, preventative improvements, including:
+Modern non-surgical treatments can offer subtle, preventative improvements, including jowl lift without surgery options such as:

 For early sagging, these approaches can delay the need for surgery and help maintain a youthful profile with minimal downtime.